Michael Rosen

 Michael Wayne Rosen (born 7 May 1946) is an English children's author, poet, presenter, political columnist, broadcaster, activist, and academic, who is a professor of children's literature in the Department of Educational Studies at Goldsmiths, University of London.
-He has written over 200 books for children and adults.
+He has written more than 200 books for children and adults.
 Select books include We're Going on a Bear Hunt (1989) and Sad Book (2004).
 He served as Children's Laureate from June 2007 to June 2009.
 He won the 2023 PEN Pinter Prize, awarded by English PEN, for his "fearless" body of work.

 Early life and education

 Michael Wayne Rosen was born into a Jewish family in Harrow, Middlesex, on 7 May 1946.
 His ancestors were Jews from the Pale of Settlement, an area that is now Poland, Romania, and Russia, and his family had connections to The Workers Circle and the Jewish Labour Bund.
 His middle name was given to him in honour of Wayne C. Booth, a literary critic who was billeted with his father at Shrivenham American University.

-Rosen's father, educationalist Harold Rosen (1919–2008), was born in Brockton, Massachusetts, but grew up in the East End of London from the age of two after his mother left his father and returned to her native England.
+Rosen's father, educationalist Harold Rosen (1919–2008), was born in Brockton, Massachusetts, United States, but grew up in the East End of London from the age of two after his mother left his father and returned to her native England.
 Harold attended Davenant Foundation School and then Regent Street Polytechnic.
 He was a secondary school teacher before becoming a professor of English at the Institute of Education in London and publishing extensively, especially on the teaching of English to children.

-Rosen's mother, Connie (née Isakofsky, 1920–1976), worked as a secretary at the Daily Worker and later as a primary school teacher and training college lecturer.
-She also made some programmes for the Home Service, including For Schools Far and Near, The Living Language Series broadcast in1967, produced by Joan Griffiths; and a series of poetry programmes in 1970.
-Later in life Connie Rosen wrote articles on education and the book, The Language of Primary School Children (Penguin, 1967), education with her husband.
+Rosen's mother, Connie Rosen (née Isakofsky, 1920–1976), worked as a secretary at the Daily Worker and later as a primary school teacher and training college lecturer, and programmes for the Home Service, including For Schools Far and Near, The Living Language Series broadcast in 1967, produced by Joan Griffiths; and a series of poetry programmes in 1970.
+Later in life Connie Rosen wrote articles on education and the book The Language of Primary School Children (Penguin, 1967), with her husband.